-ORS 471.230 allows an Oregon distillery licensee to provide tastings of distilled liquor manufactured by the distillery licensee for consumption on the distillery licensee's premises and on no more than five other premises owned or leased by the distillery licensee.
+ORS 471.230 allows an Oregon distillery licensee to provide tastings of distilled liquor manufactured by the distillery licensee on the distillery licensee's premises, or another premises owned or leased by the licensee, or both.
 This rule sets the qualifications to obtain approval to provide these tastings.